Deep Dive on AWS RDS

 What happens during a Multi-AZ failover?

-- Primary and Standby EC2 instances that are running your Relational Database replicates physically the storage blocks
+- Primary and Standby EC2 instances that are running your Relational Database replicates physically the storage blocks.
+It’s a synchronous replication.

 - 3rd party is monitoring these primary and secondary instances.
 Once that observer loses connectivity between these two.
 Then initiates the failover and secondary becomes the primary.
 You put a new entry to the DNS table so when your application is disconnected, queries the DNS again and reconnect to the new primary.
 If you are caching data, you would need to set the TTL value as low as possible because of failover scenarios